 Dean of Faculty of Health Sciences

 Bongani Mayosi won the award for his contribution to science, engineering, technology and innovation (SETI) through management and related activities.
-His work focuses on building, managing and leading capacity development in research in the context of the Groote Schuur Hospital.
+His work focused on building, managing and leading capacity development in research in the context of the Groote Schuur Hospital.

 Science Team